woohoolabs/yang/README.md

 // Returns the id of the resource
 $id = $primaryResource->id();

-// Checks if the resource has meta information
+// Checks if the resource has the "meta" member
 $hasMeta = $primaryResource->hasMeta();

-// Returns the meta information as an array
+// Returns the "meta" member as an array
 $meta = $primaryResource->meta();

 // Checks if the resource has links